Total Mobility Project Voucher funding requests = $62,339,967.

 3:00-4:00 pm

 The impact of clean mobility projects and needs assessments is most clearly understood through the stories and feedback told anecdotally from community members and on-the-ground staff working directly with service users, vehicles and other equipment.
-Participants will get the opportunity to hear about stories from community members and service users of existing clean mobility programs that have launched in California.
-Participants will be able to glean lessons learned from the projects and understand the impact of the services from the perspective of the community members being served.
+Participants had the opportunity to hear about stories from community members and service users of existing clean mobility programs that have launched in California.
+Participants were able to glean lessons learned from the projects and understand the impact of the services from the perspective of the community members being served.

 Panelists: